zachflower/eloquent-interactions/README.md

 >>> $outcome->errors->toArray()
 => [
      "meters" => [
-       "The meters must be a number.",
+       "The meters field must be a number.",
      ],
    ]
 ```